 In summary, based on what the residents communicated with the inspector and what was observed, it was evident that the residents received a good quality of care and support.
-However, there was two areas for improvement which included the assessment of need and the long term living arrangements due to ongoing concerns regarding the compatibility of the resident group.
+However, there was two areas for improvement which included the accessibility of the premises and fire containment.